Non-vanishing and One Level Density for Dirichlet $L$-functions Along Short Averages: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Kaisa Matomäki, Kyle Pratt, Jesse Thorner, Kunjakanan Nath and Martin Čech for many useful comments and discussions on the subject of the paper.
-Debmalya Basak is partially supported by the Juliette Alexandra Trjitzinsky Fellowship, Department of Mathematics, University of Illinois Urbana Champaign.
+The author is grateful to Martin \v{C}ech, Kaisa Matomäki, Kunjakanan Nath, Kyle Pratt, Igor Shparlinski, Jesse Thorner and Alexandru Zaharescu for many useful comments and discussions on the subject of the paper.